 Painted curb extensions

 At many intersections along the corridor, painted curb extensions have been added to reduce exposure of vulnerable road users in the intersection and to slow the speed of turning drivers.
 Some are painted to indicate this is pedestrian space and not typical roadway, and for placemaking purposes.
 The geometry of these extensions follows the City’s Curb Extension Guidelines.
-Some of the locations are candidates for permanent curb extensions and are being explored for upgrades.
+Some of the locations are candidates for permanent curb extensions, which can be constructed as part of upcoming civil works or future planned capital work along the corridor.

 Cost